hopeonesource/hopeonesource_bg_mission/README.md

 - Upon completion of our open source Drupal 8 Transition, HopeOneSource will be scaling beyond DC.

+## Get Involved

+1. Visit https://github.com/hopeonesource.
+HopeOneSource has 9 repositories available, with more being added as we increasingly modernize to Drupal 8.

+2. Fork or clone any of the repositories and create your feature branch of what you will be working on.

+3. Desired functions are always listed in the READMe file for those needing support.

+4. Once you select a repository to support, create Issue on Github to assign the work to you to prevent duplication, and to push your branch to Github.

+5. Next, create a Pull Request and someone will check on your work before merging to HopeOneSource Master branch.

 To officially Get Involved and stay engaged, visit : https://www.hopeonesource.org/form/get-involved